cmda-bt/pt-course-19-20/readme.md

 ###### Free and open source software

-We strongly urge you to use free and open source software in the form of libraries and require you to use Node.js.
+We strongly urge you to use free and open source software in the form of libraries and require you to use Node.
 If you find a project on GitHub (or similar platforms), that doesn’t mean that you are allowed to use it.
 Projects must have a license that explicitly lets you use it.